Israel Inter-University Computation Center: Network

 The Israeli university telecommunications infrastructure is based on a dual-star, eight-node network known as the ILAN-2 network.
 Interconnecting the network's two central points of presence (POPs), one located at Tel Aviv University and the other at a neutral colocation site called Med-1, is a dark fiber link operating at 20 Gbit/s.
-Each of the eight Israeli universities in the consortium connects to both POPS via a primary 10-20Gbit/s and a 2Gbit/s backup link.
+Each of the eight Israeli universities in the consortium connects to both POPS via a primary 10-20 Gbit/s and a 2 Gbit/s backup link.
 These links are provided by Cellcom (primary) and HOT (failover).
 Automatic failover of these links is handled by the Open Shortest Path First routing protocol.

-The IUCC network is connected abroad via two 30Gbit/s links, one which runs from the Med-1 site in Petach Tikva and terminates in Frankfurt, Germany and the other from Tel Aviv University to London, UK.
+The IUCC network is connected abroad via two 30 Gbit/s links, one which runs from the Med-1 site in Petach Tikva and terminates in Frankfurt, Germany and the other from Tel Aviv University to London, UK.
 These links connect IUCC to the GÉANT network in Europe and through it also to the American research network - Internet2 and the wider internet.
 Additionally, the IUCC connects to the Israeli domestic internet using a 10 Gigabit Ethernet link to the IIX, as well as maintaining smaller dedicated links to about a dozen selected educational and research institutions in the country.